sergenes/ble-interaction-ios/README.md

 4. Under Signing, set the Team to your Apple Developer Team.
 5. Update the Bundle Identifier to a unique identifier (e.g., com.yourcompany.peripheralq).
 6. Choose "My Mac" as the run destination.
 7. Run.
-The app will start advertising.
-By design, you may see both `QDevice1` and your Mac's public name from the iOS app.
+Click 'Start Hosting' to start advertising.
+You may see both `QDevice1` and your Mac's public name from the iOS app.

 B) Run the iOS Scanner (ScannerQ)
 1. In Xcode, select the `ScannerQ` scheme.